chazlarson/Plex-Meta-Manager-Wiki/home/guides/scheduling.md

   meisnate12/plex-meta-manager
 ```

 This will run Plex Meta Manager in the background persistently until it is stopped by the user.
-Whilst the docker container will be persistently running, Plex Meta Manager will not begin the run until the scheduled time.
+While the docker container will be persistently running, Plex Meta Manager will not begin the run until the scheduled time.

 Further customizations of the docker run command can be used to specify set times to run Plex Meta Manager, further information on this and other Run Commands can be found [here](../environmental.md#time-to-run)
 </details>